 about your physical or mental health, or disability status, to ensure your health and safety in the workplace and to assess your fitness to work, to provide appropriate workplace adjustments, to monitor and manage sickness absence and to administer benefits;

-about your race or national or ethnic origin, religious, philosophical or moral beliefs, or your sexual life or sexual orientation, to ensure meaningful equal opportunity monitoring and reporting; and
+about your race or national or ethnic origin, , to ensure meaningful equal opportunity monitoring and reporting; and

-we will use trade union membership information to pay trade union premiums, register the status of a protected employee and to comply with employment law obligations.

 Do we need your consent?

 We do not need your consent if we use special categories of your personal information in accordance with our written policy to carry out our legal obligations or exercise specific rights in the field of employment law.
 In limited circumstances, we may approach you for your written consent to allow us to process certain particularly sensitive data.
 If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
 You should be aware that it is not a condition of your contract with us that you agree to any request for consent from us.